Native American policy of the Nixon administration: Efforts towards repeal under Presidents Kennedy and Johnson

-President Lyndon B. Johnson furthered Kennedy's efforts to end the policy of "termination."
-In a landmark address to Congress on March 6, 1968, President Johnson emphasized the necessity of self-determination and improved living conditions for Indians in the United States.
+President Lyndon B. Johnson furthered Kennedy's efforts to end the policy of termination.
+In an address to Congress on March 6, 1968, President Johnson emphasized the necessity of self-determination and improved living conditions for Indians in the United States.
 However, Johnson's program to provide Indians with equal standards of living to Americans quickly lost traction in Congress.
 Johnson's reform efforts did reap some substantial results.
-In 1968, the National Council on Indian Opportunity was established to encourage and coordinate the rise of Federal programs to benefit the American Indian population, appraise the impact and progress of such programs, and to suggest ways to improve the programs to meet the needs and desires of the Indian population.
+In 1968, the National Council on Indian Opportunity was established to encourage and coordinate the rise of federal programs to benefit the American Indian population, appraise the impact and progress of such programs, and to suggest ways to improve the programs to meet the needs and desires of the Indian population.
 The National Council on Indian Opportunity was terminated in 1974.

-The Nixon Years (1969–1974)
+The Nixon years (1969–1974)

-The Nixon Administration
+The Nixon administration

 Richard Nixon took office as president in 1969.
-It was under his administration that Senator Jackson and Forrest J. Gerard were most active in their reform efforts.
-The efforts of Jackson and Gerard mirrored the demands of Indians for "self-determination."
-President Nixon called for an end to termination and provided a direct endorsement of "self-determination."
+It was under his administration that Washington state Senator Henry M. Jackson and Senate Subcommittee on Indian Affairs aide Forrest J. Gerard were most active in their reform efforts.
+The work of Jackson and Gerard mirrored the demands of Indians for "self-determination."
+Nixon called for an end to termination and provided a direct endorsement of "self-determination."

 Special message to Congress on Indian Affairs

-In a 1970 address to Congress, President Nixon articulated his vision of self-determination.
+In a 1970 address to Congress, Nixon articulated his vision of self-determination.
 He explained, "The time has come to break decisively with the past and to create the conditions for a new era in which the Indian future is determined by Indian acts and Indian decisions."
 Nixon continued, "This policy of forced termination is wrong, in my judgment, for a number of reasons.
 First, the premises on which it rests are wrong.
-Termination implies that the Federal government has taken on a trusteeship responsibility for Indian communities as an act of generosity toward a disadvantaged people and that it can therefore discontinue this responsibility on a unilateral basis whenever it sees fit."
-Nixon's overt renunciation of the long-standing termination policy was the first of any President in the post World War II era.
+Termination implies that the federal government has taken on a trusteeship responsibility for Indian communities as an act of generosity toward a disadvantaged people and that it can therefore discontinue this responsibility on a unilateral basis whenever it sees fit."
+Nixon's overt renunciation of the long-standing termination policy was the first of any President in the post-World War II era.